Why Am I A Therapist? This Is Where It All Started

 When I’m not working, I’m grateful to live in the city that has everything!
 I love to wake up in the morning, pour over my schedule and plan my day.
 Staying active is a core part of my life, so it’s fun to decide where and when I’m going to work out and which activity it’s going to be that day.
 In New York City, there’s always an option, so I never miss out on a full, well-lived day.
 Whether it’s yoga, Pilates, swimming or something new, I’ll bike to the class that best suits my schedule.

 I always make sure to find a way to connect with my body and with the people around me—it’s this community that I find here that feeds me.
 My love and need for community is also what fuels my desire to help others find their own sense of community in their lives.

 Therapy with me can help you take control of your mental health and well-being—so that you can get back to living your life!
 If you’re ready to take the first step, contact me for a free 20-minute phone consultation at 917-873-0506 or contact me to find out if I’m the right therapist for you.

-In addition to earning a Master’s of Social Work (with a focus on group therapy) from Hunter College School of Social Work, Teresa has studied at the Center for Modern Psychoanalytic Studies, The Couples Institute and The Center for Group Studies.
+In addition to earning a Master’s of Social Work (with a focus on group therapy) from Hunter College School of Social Work, Teresa is a graduate of the Center for Modern Psychoanalytic Studies, The Couples Institute and The Center for Group Studies.
 Her passion for learning about and being a part of relationships continues—she provides workshops and trainings for colleagues and attends lectures, experiential conferences and readings.
 Teresa has worked for years with individuals including single women, as well as couples who experience discord or dissatisfaction in their relationships from a psychodynamic, attachment-based and experiential perspective.
 Her relational groups are experiential in nature with the focus on what is happening in the room in the here and now.